toyosee/phishing-tool/README.md

 AI Capability

-The application leverages machine learning techniques to analyze email content and predict whether an email is likely to be a phishing attempt.
+The application leverages machine learning techniques to analyze email content and predict whether an email will likely be a phishing attempt.
 It employs natural language processing (NLP) to preprocess email text and extract relevant features for classification.

 Libraries Used